top of page

 I see it happen all the time.
 Someone stands in front of the table at the Cottage, or at a market, holding two jars.
 Sometimes three.
 They turn them over.
 They read the ingredients.
 They look at me and say, “They all sound good… but what’s the difference?”
 And I understand that feeling.
 Choosing a flavor profile can feel overwhelming — especially when the blends all live in the same culinary neighborhood.
 These particular seasonings are rooted in the Americas.
 They shine in S

-From Hearth to Olive Oil: The Long Life of Focaccia
+The Heritage Table: From Hearth to Olive Oil, The Long Life of Focaccia

 Long before focaccia became dimpled, glossy, and perfumed with rosemary, it was simply bread baked by the fire.
 The word focaccia descends from the Latin panis focacius , meaning hearth bread .
 The root word focus refers to the hearth —the center of the home, the fire around which daily life revolved.
 This was not a decorative bread.
 It was practical, sustaining, and made with what was at hand: wheat flour, water, leaven, salt, and often a little oil or fat.
 The earliest wr